Most people have the perception that long-distance relationships don’t work.

-To solidify a long-distance relationship as a parent, you need to have a regular schedule video chat or phone call.
+To solidify a long-distance relationship as a parent, you must have a regular video chat or phone call schedule.
 This should include your kid to help make it memorable and fun.

 For instance, having a scheduled time to talk to your spouse can help your children look forward to talking to the other parent.

-With this, the strain of having a long-distance relationship can be reduced if the child knows he or she has access to his or her parent.
+With this, the strain of having a long-distance relationship can be reduced if the child knows they have access to their parent.

-Consistency in planning everything is paramount as it would determine the success of your long-distance relationship.
+Consistency in planning everything is paramount as it determines the success of your long-distance relationship.

 To survive a long-distance relationship as a parent, both parents must strive to communicate consistently without any last-minute changes.